WindhoverLabs/juicer/README.md

 This will run all unit tests on juicer and generate a test coverage report for you.
 After `make` is done, the test coverage report can be found on `build/coverage/index.html`.

 ## Dwarf Support <a name="dwarf_support"></a>
-At the moment `juicer` follows the DWARF4 and DWARF5 specification, which is the standard in all versions of gcc at the moment.
+At the moment `juicer` follows the DWARF4 and DWARF5 specifications.
 If this changes, then this document will be updated accordingly.

 As juicer evolves, dwarf support will grow and evolve as well.
 At the moment, we don't adhere to a particular DWARF version as we add support to the things that we need for our code base, which is airliner.
 In other words, we *mostly* support `C` code, or `C++` code without any cutting edge/modern features.
 For example, modern features such as `templates` or `namespaces` are not supported.
 If juicer finds these things in your elf files, it will simply ignore them.
 To have a more concrete idea of what we *do* support in the DWARF, take a look at the table below which records all DWARF tags we support.